aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/README.md

 ## Running the Guidance

+When running this solution, each case will generate a new prefix in the input S3 Bucket to keep inputs seperated from each other.
 <Provide instructions to run the Guidance with the sample data or input provided, and interpret the output received.>

 This section should include: